New York City Taxi and Limousine Commission: Future goals

 The city's goal is to have the Medallion Taxicab fleet reach 50% wheelchair-accessibility by 2020.
 The number of wheelchair-accessible taxis in New York City has tripled from 238 in 2013 to 850 taxicabs on the road in 2016.
 Almost 300 new wheelchair-accessible medallion taxicabs went into service in the first six months of 2016, according to TLC data.
+The taxi fleet achieved 50% wheelchair-accessibility in June 2025.

 Since September 2015, taxicab medallion owners may purchase the Taxi of Tomorrow (a Nissan NV200 Taxi), a TLC-approved wheelchair-accessible vehicle, or a hybrid vehicle.
 The first Taxi of Tomorrow began providing service in October 2013.
 Its features include a large cabin, passenger charging stations and reading lights, independent passenger climate control, yellow seatbelt straps, handles to assist stepping in and out, a clear panoramic roof, and sliding doors to prevent injuries from dooring.
 The NV200 taxicab is the first taxi vehicle to be equipped with Hearing Loop technology.